deciduously/hunt-the-wumpus/post.md

 # Wumpus Season

-*this post is part of a series*

-Part 1: Setup | [Part 2: UI]() - Coming Soon! | [Part 3: Gameplay]() - Coming Soon!

 In this post series we'll walk through recreating the classic [Hunt the Wumpus](https://en.wikipedia.org/wiki/Hunt_the_Wumpus) game in [Yew](https://github.com/DenisKolodin/yew).
 The original was played at the command line, we're going to use a webpage.
 Yew allows us to define our frontend in Rust.
-It will will be compiled to [WebAssembly](https://webassembly.org/) for execution.
+Our app will be compiled to [WebAssembly](https://webassembly.org/) for execution.

 Does this app need this?  *No.*